Genre Spotlight: Poetry

 Unique punctuation choices

 If a poem is written with a lot of dashes, it reads a lot differently than a poem that is one continuous sentence with no punctuation at all.
 But overall, you will find that many poets do not take punctuation rules into consideration.
 Nobel Prize winning poet Jose Saramago famously said, ““Punctuation … is like traffic signs, too much of it distracted you from the road on which you traveled.”
-In “The Red Wheelbarrow” there is no punctuation, even though there very red wheelbarroweasily could be a comma after barrow and a comma after rain.
+In “The Red Wheelbarrow” there is no punctuation, even though there very easily could be a comma after barrow and a comma after rain.
 But the strategically placed line-breaks create pause, which is likely why the author thought punctuation wasn’t necessary.

 It’s easy to over analyze poetry, but don’t let it scare you.
 You may not like Shakespearean sonnets and you may not ever understand the importance of the red wheelbarrow, but chances are there is a poem out there that speaks to you.
 The best way to enjoy poetry?
 Read it without trying to look for the deeper meaning.